DrawView: Open Source Draw File Viewer Software

 |Compressed Draw file

 |Compressed or uncompressed, with new objects and extra data

 It may also be possible to load any other sort of file that uses the Draw format and tagged objects.
 The contents are detected by the type word at the start of the file; the file name and extension are not significant.

 All of the standard Draw objects, and the additional ones provided by Vector, are supported and displayed.
 There are some features that it is not possible to reproduce exactly, due to limitations in the Qt library or the underlying platform, but the results obtained should be as close as it is possible to achieve.
 These are:

 There isn't much else to document at the moment, apart from the source itself which is fairly well commented.
-If there is any more technical information that you need or queries that you have, then please feel free to mail me; I will try to answer to the best of my knowledge or assist in any other way possible.
+If there is any more technical information that you need or queries that you have, then please feel free to raise an issue on GitHub or mail me; I will try to answer to the best of my knowledge or assist in any other way possible.

 Page by Jonathan Marten